-Our online consumer finance platform, Fenqile, operated by Shenzhen Fenqile, has obtained a certain value-added or telecommunications service licenses for its operations from the Guangdong Administration of Telecommunications in April 2017, which will remain valid until May 2019.
+Our online consumer finance platform, Fenqile, operated by Shenzhen Fenqile, has obtained a certain value-added or telecommunications service licenses for the operations of internet content service from the Guangdong Administration of Telecommunications in April 2017, which will remain valid until May 2019 and certain value-added telecommunications service license for the operation of domestic call center service and content service (excluding internet content service) from MIIT in July 2017, which will remain valid until July 2022.
 Our online investment platform, Juzi Licai, operated by Qianhai Juzi, would be required to obtain a certain telecommunications service licenses in accordance with the Interim Measures and the relevant provisions of telecommunications authorities after record-filing with a local financial regulatory authority.
 Furthermore, it is uncertain if our variable interest entities and their subsidiaries will be required to obtain a separate operating license with respect to our mobile applications in addition to the value-added telecommunications business license.